datagrok-ai/public/packages/GrokScripts/README.md

 * [Info Panels](https://datagrok.ai/help/discover/info-panels)
 * [Functions](https://datagrok.ai/help/overview/functions/function)

-Also join our [community](https://community.datagrok.ai/) where you can ask your questions.
+Also join our [community](https://community.datagrok.ai/) where you can ask your questions, suggest improvements, or create discussions with other users.